iocafe/iocom/extensions/devicedir/readme.txt

+devicedir library
-8.1.2020 / pekka
+23.5.2020 / pekka

-devicedir library provides function to get current state IOCOM state of IO device as JSON.
-Current state prints include memory block, transfer buffer, connection and end point structures.
+Functions to get current IOCOM state as JSON.
+This include memory block, transfer buffer, connection and end point structures.
-This is used for development testing and should not be linked into released IO products.
+The library is intended mostly for development testing.